The topics covered in this blog are as follows:

 These cybersecurity professionals are also known as penetration testers.

-Summarizing, Ethical Hacking is the process of bypassing the security system of an organization to find loopholes in the system and resolve them.
+To summarize, Ethical Hacking is the process of bypassing the security system of an organization to find loopholes in the system and resolve them.
 There are various benefits of Ethical Hacking, which are listed below.

 Benefits of Ethical Hacking